rubenchristoffer/AzureSqlPrismaExample/README.md

 - The last command should have generated the Prisma client for you, but in case it didn't you can run `npx prisma generate` to generate artifacts, including the Prisma client
 	- The client is what you import in your code in order to get the programmatic representation of the Prisma schema that you use to write and fetch data for instance

 ❗When you are hosting the development database in the cloud (e.g. Azure SQL) you need to create a [shadow database](https://www.prisma.io/docs/concepts/components/prisma-migrate/shadow-database) in addition to the development database.
-Both the development database and the shadow database can be serverless, but you need two database resources for it to work.
+Both the development database and the shadow database should be set to DTU-based -> Basic (NOT serverless), and you need two database resources for it to work.
 Only one database is needed for production though.

 ## Run ▶️
 Run `npm run dev` to run sample code that will insert some dummy data.
 Note that running it twice won't work as the email field has to be unique and trying to insert an existing email will result in an error.